QR5.7.1 The Simulation Hypothesis

 QR5.6.5 Evolution Creates Order

-The thermodynamic law that devolution rules was based on steam engines that don’t evolve, but our universe is evolving, and quantum theory is why.
-The same quantum law that drives the second law also allows evolution, because exploring every option discovers ordered combinations that survive.
-For example, when electrons found stable orbits around protons in atoms, order increased.
-A lead atom is 82 protons, 125 neutrons, and 82 electrons in a highly ordered state that has a half-life of millions of years, which is essentially permanent.
+The thermodynamic law of devolution was based on steam engines that don’t evolve as our universe does, but the same quantum law that drives this law also enables evolution, as exploring every option finds new combinations that survive.
+For example, when electrons discover stable orbits around protons in atoms, order increases.
+A lead atom is 82 protons, 125 neutrons, and 82 electrons in a highly ordered state with a half-life of millions of years, so it is essentially a permanent increase in order.

-The quantum flux that underlies the second law of thermodynamics also underpins evolution, so one can’t exist without the other.
-Evolution needs constant change to discover highly-ordered possibilities like us, but that same change inevitably causes decay, so order is possible for the same reason that disorder is probable.
-Evolution increases order by finding possible states and devolution increases disorder by finding probable states, but both have the same cause so they are linked.
+If the quantum flux that underlies the second law of thermodynamics also underpins evolution, one can’t exist without the other.
+Evolution needs constant change to discover new possibilities, but that same change inevitably causes decay, so order is possible for the same reason that disorder is probable.
+Evolution increases order by finding possible states and devolution increases disorder by finding probable states, but both have the same quantum origin.

-In current physics, everything is falling apart, but it is also coming together, as the evolution of matter is an anti-entropy process that occurs in stars and supernovas.
-If evolution was just limited to biology, the second law might reign supreme, but matter also evolves so it is also universal.
-Evolution was built into our universe at its inception, so it is as fundamental as heat flows, and can explain what the second law can’t, that life exists because order evolved.
-For a universe to possibly evolve it must also probably decay, so devolution is the inevitable shadow of evolution, just as neutrinos are the inevitable byproduct of electrons.
+Current physics sees that everything is falling apart, but not that it is also coming together, as the evolution of matter in stars and supernovas is an anti-entropy process that we can’t replicate.
+If only life evolved, the second law might reign supreme, but matter also does, so evolution is as universal as devolution.
+Evolution was built into our universe at its inception, just as heat flows were, and can explain what the second law can’t, that life exists because order evolved.
+Yet for a universe to possibly evolve it must also probably decay, so devolution is the shadow of evolution, just as neutrinos are like shadow electrons.

 Next